This post may contain affiliate links. As an Amazon Associate, I earn from qualifying purchases.

 White Chocolate Peppermint Ice Cream

-This recipe was so yummy and I love how easy it is.
-I’ll definitely be making it again!
+This Peppermint Ice Cream was so yummy and I love how easy it was to make.
+I’ll definitely be whipping up another batch soon!

 Do you like mint in your recipes?
 What’s your favorite minty dessert?